mus3485/GH1034254-B207-Cyber-security-assignment/README.md

-1.Install the required library
+1.Install and import the required libraries by running:

- bash

 pip install scikit-learn

+import sqlite3
+import datetime
+from sklearn.feature_extraction.text import CountVectorizer from sklearn.linear_model import LogisticRegression

  2.run the application

- bash

 python updated detector.py

 3.Use the application